dan-fritchman/Thesis/content.md

 - If a string-valued `name` attribute is defined in the code-prelude, the generator function's name is set to this string.
   - If not, the generator function's name is set to that of the schematic SVG file.
   - Defining a `name` which is not a string or is not a valid Python identifier will generate an import-time `Exception`.
-- The identifier `h` must refer to the Hdl21 pacakge.
+- The identifier `h` must refer to the Hdl21 package.
   - Think of a "pre-prelude" as running `import hdl21 as h` before the schematic's own code-prelude.
   - Overwriting the `h` identifier will produce an import-time Python error.
   - Re-importing `hdl21 as h` is fine, as is importing `hdl21` by any additional names.